Letty Fox: Her Luck: Synopsis

+Critical reception

+The cosmopolitan setting serves well as the theater in which Stead develops her characters through their adventures with numerous careers, love affairs, familial obligations, and sensitivities to reputation.
+To this end, Letty Fox has been described as “a modern picaresque novel and psychological novel at the same time.”

 Letty's decision to marry her friend, Bill van Week, has been interpreted by literary critics as an acceptance of the sexual economics that dominate middle-class male/female relationships at the time.
 However, that is not to suggest that Stead's reputation as a writer lacks a feminist perspective.
 On the contrary, through the character of Letty, Stead portrays a complex woman struggling inside of the patriarchal structures that confine her to a particular world.
 Letty's choice to marry and have a child - because she is “tired of steering” in a sea of men - may be viewed as Stead's criticism of a society that strictly limits female experience.
 Like many of Stead's female characters, the fictionalized women of Letty Fox: Her Luck are conscious of the ways in which the male capitalist culture dominates them.
 At least one critic has judged Letty as “a heartless betrayer,” who borrows from and champions the suppressive ideology of power, exploiting others to achieve her goals.
 Or, maybe Letty just gets lucky.

+Publication history

+After the novel's initial publication by Harcourt, Brace in 1946 it was reprinted as follows: